 How old are they?
 What do they do for a living?
 What books and other media do they already consume?
 What is their education level?
 What is their knowledge of the topic you’re writing about?
 What do they want to learn?
 What do they need to learn?

 Once you’ve considered these sorts of questions, you will have a better idea of how to tailor things like your book title, language used, how technical your writing is, chapter length, and more to draw in the kind of person you’re writing for.

 Suppose you have a platform and some followers already.
 In that case, it could be beneficial to send out questionnaires to your mailing list asking for some of this information to be provided anonymously to help you figure out the kind of person that already has an interest in what you have to say.

 How to Write a Proposal Letter

 When you are working on pitching your book, how you present yourself will affect their impression of you and your manuscript.
-A proposal letter functions as the overview of your manuscript and how credible you are as an author.
+A book proposal letter functions as the overview of your manuscript and how credible you are as an author.
 It can make you and your book stand out from the rest.